Search Results for

 OpenRouter API key

-OpenAI Compatible API key, Base URL of the API, and Model name (use this for any provider with an OpenAI-compatible endpoint)
+OpenAI-Compatible API key, Base URL of the API, and Model name (use this for providers like Groq, Together, Fireworks, etc.)

 Ollama Host URL (e.g. http://localhost:11434) and Model name; API key only if your host is behind an auth proxy